SAT & ACT Tutoring

 The relationship:

-For most students, I serve as a coach as much as a tutor.
-I look at their goals and current performance holistically, helping them capitalize on their strengths while identifying areas for improvement.
-My approach is grounded in testing and retesting, through which students develop content knowledge, skills, and strategies simultaneously, and deepen their familiarity and comfort with the format and style of the exams.
-Concept review, mini-lessons on new material, and targeted practice round-out the work, and in each meeting, the student and I reflect on progress and hang-ups, adjusting our methods to best serve the student’s unique needs and learning style.
-It is this metacognitive aspect of my practice that I believe most distinguishes my approach from that of other tutors.
+My approach is grounded in testing and retesting— work students do mostly outside of tutoring.
+During meetings, we round out the work with concept review, mini-lessons on new material, and targeted practice, reflecting on progress and hang-ups, and adjusting our methods to best serve the student’s unique needs and learning style.
+It is this metacognitive approach that most distinguishes me from other tutors.
 I help students better understand their own minds, equipping them with a custom toolbox for getting the most out of the academic opportunities that await.

 Consultations